AAbcde/from-junior-to-senior/README.md

 Programming exercises are written in C, C++, Haskell, Python and JavaScript.
 Some may be written in Assembly, Prolog, SQL.
 Math, physical and chemical exercises are written in LaTeX.

-:warning: Most of the materials is in English, but there are also some in Russian.
+:warning: Most of the materials are in English, but there are also some in Russian.
 They are marked with :ru:.

 ## Table of contents